mozman/ezdxf/docs/source/entities.rst

 .. class:: XLine(GraphicEntity)

-   Introduced in AutoCAD R13 (DXF version AC1012)
+   Introduced in AutoCAD R13 (DXF version AC1012), *dxftype* is ``XLINE``.

    A line that extents to infinity in both directions, used as construction line.
+Create :class:`XLine` in layouts and blocks by factory function :meth:`~Layout.add_xline`.

 =========== ======= ===========
 DXFAttr     Version Description